things4u/LoRa-LMIC-1.51/README.md

 AES Encryption library
 ----------------------
-After analysing the existing LMIC-1.5 code of IBM for AES encryption which is far too complex (and too large) and therefore another AES library was ported to the environment.
+After analysing the existing LMIC-1.5 code of IBM for AES encryption I came to the sonslusion that the encryption part of LMIC-1.5 is far too complex and too large.
+And as I did not fit in the Atmega 328 another AES library was ported to the environment.
 Of course there are several AES implementations available, but since I already had experience with the library of Ideetron, I decided to give that a try.
 The result should be that the complete LMIC stack would be runnign on a regular Atmega 328 based MCU and there be some room left for